 First Early Inhabitants of New York

 Early history examines the archaeological record that tells the story of the first inhabitants of New York.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of New York.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of New York.

 When the first European explorer sailed into New York harbor in 1524, the native civilization found on the banks of the Hudson was a complex and ancient one.
 The natives' ancestors had entered the Hudson Valley some twelve thousand years earlier, after the last continental glacier receded from North America.